Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-For a simple list tool with one parameter and no output schema, the description adequately explains what is returned (dates grouped by grader and assignment).
-Minor gaps include lack of information on date range handling or pagination, but overall it provides sufficient context.
+For a list tool with one required input parameter and no output schema, the description adequately describes what the tool returns (dates with grading activity grouped by grader and assignment).
+It does not detail date format or pagination, but these are often implicit.
+The annotations (openWorldHint) imply multiple results.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.